GISciClass/2021GISci_class/README.md

 ## Requirements
 Every class, attendees have to setup Rstudio-server on Google colaboratory in advance.
 Advanced attendees are able to use Docker instead.
-[My repository](https://github.com/naru-T/myrockerspatial_build) would be userful to build the environment for this class.
+[My repository](https://github.com/naru-T/myrockerspatial_build) would be useful to build the environment for this class.

 ## Note
 The rstudio server does not accept the root user.